Run Flower Locally with a Managed SuperLink¶

 flwr run,flwr list,flwr log, andflwr stopcommands

-You can override those default ports with the environment variables
+You can override the default Control API port with the FLWR_LOCAL_CONTROL_API_PORT

 Submit a run¶